Hibou57/PostiATS-Utilities/doc/lexemes-guide.md

 kinds.
 The two main flavors are alphanumeric identifiers and symbolic identifiers.
 The subtleties are with symbolic identifiers: some prefix of it will be identifiers on their own, leaving the rest alone.
-The derived kinds are with alphanumeric identifiers with a symbol appended or a "$" or a "#" prepended.
+The derived kinds are with alphanumeric identifiers with a "[" or "<" or "!" appended or a "$" or a "#" prepended.
 Then, there are the identifiers like alphanumeric with an added at‑sign in the middle.

   * Alphanumeric identifier: `FIRST` `REST`*
   * Symbolic identifier: "$"? `SYMBOLIC`+ | "$"